 Justin, My mother is in a nursing home, and my father is living with me in my home.
-We recently spoke with the nursing home’s business office about Medicaid benefits to help with my mother’s cost of care, and the impression we got is that they’d have to be essentially broke to get any help.
+We recently spoke with the nursing home’s business office about Medicaid benefits to help with my mother’s cost of care.
+The impression we got is that they’d have to be essentially broke to get any help.
 How is my father supposed to take care of his own business if all their assets must be used up on my mother’s nursing home bills before she can get any financial assistance? – Debra

 And one more thing—I don’t want to leave you with the impression that he must actually spend half of their assets on nursing home care to take advantage of this rule.
 We have helped clients come up with far more beneficial strategies than that to take advantage of these spousal protection rules.
-To learn more, and better yet to set up a no charge strategy session to talk about this, visit our website at elrodfirm.com.
+To learn more, and better yet to set up a no-charge strategy session to talk about this, visit our website at Elrodfirm.com.